Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 _Don Skull is level 3-3's boss.
 You must defeat him without using any subweapons, BUT bombs are allowed for this one.
 Don Skull is pretty much in the top 3 of the hardest bosses on this set to beat damageless.
 For the entirety of the battle, you will have to stand on flowing lava that will drag you down, 2 fire lanterns on each side will throw fireballs at you and Don Skull will also throw his head at you._

 _To avoid dying because of the lava you need to jump constantly to stay on the surface.
 After every sets of 4 fireballs thrown at you by the fire lanterns, Don Skull will throw his head, that's where you can damage him with a jump kick to the face.
 So the goal here is to jump to stay on the surface.
 Avoid the fireballs that will always be thrown at your position, and time your kick with Don Skull's head attack.
-To make everything a bit easier, bombs are allowed for this fight so if you managed to gather a few of them, now would be the time to use them against our ghostly friend_
+To make everything a bit more friendly, bombs are allowed for this fight so if you managed to gather a few of them, now would be the time to use them against our ghostly foe_

 ---------------------------------------------------------------------------------------------